apache/hudi/website/docs/querying_data.md

 checkout [prestodb documentation](https://prestodb.io/docs/current/connector/hudi.html).

 :::note Incremental queries and point in time queries are not supported either through the Hive connector or Hudi connector.
-However, it is in our roadmap and you can track the development under [HUDI-3210](https://issues.apache.org/jira/browse/HUDI-3210).
+However, it is in our roadmap, and you can track the development under [HUDI-3210](https://issues.apache.org/jira/browse/HUDI-3210).

 There is a known issue ([HUDI-4290](https://issues.apache.org/jira/browse/HUDI-4290)) for a clustered Hudi table.
 Presto